RareDevs/Rare/README.md

 - For Arch Linux is an AUR package available: [rare-git](https://aur.archlinux.org/packages/rare-git)
 - Other distributions have to install it with pip or clone the repo and install it manually: *python3 setup.py install*

- ## Issues
- If you run in an issue with PyQtWebengine, try the branch "without-browser"

 ## Implemented

 - Launch, install and uninstall games